 5. Gingerbread (Android 2.3, 2.3.7)

-The most popular Android system and most widely used among the recent version.
+The most popular Android system and most widely used in the recent version.
 This version released in December 2010.
 In this release, the overall performance of the system improved, and download manager concepts also introduced, Secondary camera, Switching between both camera, etc. The Android journey of mine starts with gingerbread, and still some devices are running on this android version.

 - UI improvements